rahnsoft/CoinRankingiOSApp/README.md

   - Keychain used alongside config files to securely store the API key at runtime
 - **Dependency Injection:** Applied for modularity and ease of testing

+## Architecture

+This project follows a **MVVM + Coordinator (MVVM+C)** pattern combined with **Clean Architecture** principles to ensure a scalable, maintainable, and testable codebase.

+- **MVVM (Model-View-ViewModel):**
+  Separates UI logic from business logic, enabling clear data binding and reactive updates.
+This improves code clarity and testability—crucial for handling real-time data in a fintech environment.

+- **Coordinator Pattern:**
+  Manages navigation and flow logic outside of view controllers, keeping the UI components lightweight and focused on their presentation responsibilities.
+This makes onboarding, login, and complex screen flows easier to manage and extend.

+- **Clean Architecture:**
+  Enforces separation of concerns between domain, data, and presentation layers.
+This promotes modularity and flexibility, allowing independent development and testing of core business rules, which is vital for the security and reliability required in financial apps.

+**Why this architecture for a fintech app?**
+Financial applications demand high reliability, security, and maintainability.
+By structuring the codebase with MVVM+C and Clean Architecture, we achieve:
+- **Robustness:** Clear boundaries reduce bugs and unintended side-effects.
+- **Testability:** Domain logic can be thoroughly unit tested without UI dependencies.
+- **Scalability:** Easy to add features like new screens, authentication flows, or external services.
+- **Maintainability:** Code is easier to understand and modify, which is critical for evolving fintech requirements.

 ## Features & Flow

-- **Splash & Onboarding:** Animated splash and multi-step Get Started screens using SwiftUI
+- Splash & Onboarding: Animated splash and multi-step Get Started screens using SwiftUI
-- **Login:** Basic login implemented with sanity checks; currently accepts any input (Firebase OTP validation planned)
+- Login: Basic login implemented with sanity checks; currently accepts any input (Firebase OTP validation planned)
-- **Top 100 Coins List:**
+- Top 100 Coins List:
   - Pagination with 20 coins per page
   - Sorting/filtering by price and 24-hour performance
   - Swipe-to-favorite coins
-- **Coin Details:** Performance chart with selectable time filters and detailed statistics
+- Coin Details: Performance chart with selectable time filters and detailed statistics
-- **Favorites Screen:** View and manage favorite coins with swipe-to-unfavorite support
+- Favorites Screen: View and manage favorite coins with swipe-to-unfavorite support
-- **Dark Mode:** Full support following system appearance settings
+- Dark Mode: Full support following system appearance settings

 ## Known Limitations